OHDSI/KnowledgeBase/LAERTES/PubMed/README.md

 The scripts in this folder retrieve MEDLINE records for indexed literature reporting adverse drug events and store the data for further processing.
-The program implements the method described in:
+The program implements a modified version of the method described in:

 Avillach P, Dufour JC, Diallo G, Salvo F, Joubert M, Thiessard F, Mougin F, Trifirò G, Fourrier-Réglat A, Pariente A, Fieschi M. Design and val     idation of an automated method to detect known adverse drug reactions in MEDLINE: a contribution from the EU-ADR project.
 J Am Med Inform Assoc.
 2013 May 1;20(3):446-52. doi: 10.1136/amiajnl-2012-00
 1083.
 Epub 2012 Nov 29.
 PubMed PMID: 23195749; PubMed Central PMCID: PMC3628051.